source-academy/js-slang/docs/md/README_3_CONCURRENT.md

 ### Concurrency

-To introduce concurrency into your programs, you can use the functions in the <a href="../CONCURRENCY/">CONCURRENCY</a> group of predeclared functions, already mentioned above.
-All programs run in Source §3 Concurrent are concurrent programs, and they return `undefined`.
-To get feedback from your programs, use the `display` predeclared function.
+To introduce concurrency into your programs, you can use the functions in the <a href="../CONCURRENCY/">CONCURRENCY</a> library.
+The program runs concurrently with the threads that it creates.
+The program terminates when all threads terminate.
+Any result value from any of the threads, including the program's thread, are ignored.
+Use the predeclared `display` function to display result values.

 ## You want the definitive specs?